Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 Teaching and Learning Methods

-Lectures, open discussion with students, self-study, and practical home work.
+Lectures, open discussion with students, self-study, seminar, and practical home work.

 2) Saleh, Tech: Fundamentals of optics